The Chinese market’s purchasing power via ecommerce platforms continue rise.

 Here are five tactics that would help you capture the Chinese ecommerce market.

 Leveraging ecommerce platforms can be a huge advantage for businesses in China.
 Aside from making up for the lack of a physical establishment, online shopping is rapidly becoming the number one choice of Chinese consumers.
-According to a research by McKinsey, up to 70% of online users in China make purchases from web-based shops.
+Digital Market outlook, Chinese consumers who make purchases from web-based shops is expected to grow to 1.223,9 million in 2025.

 To expose your business to a larger base of customers, maximize the use of different digital platforms popular in China.